-BlackRock CEO Fink sees no extreme client positioning in equities
+BlackRock CEO Fink: Investors not 'overzealous' on equities despite rally

 A thawing in U.S.-China trade tensions during the fourth quarter supported global equity markets, especially U.S. stocks.
 The benchmark S&P 500 index climbed 8.5% during the period, taking the year’s surge to 29%.

+“There is quite a bit of momentum going into 2020 in terms of investor appetite,” he said.

+Concerns regarding trade have probably moderated and investors are likely to be focused more on the impending U.S. presidential election, said Fink, who is often quoted for his views on the markets and corporate governance and has been listed among the world’s best CEOs by Barron’s.

-The U.S.-China trade war is set to enter a new, quieter phase as U.S. President Donald Trump and Chinese Vice Premier Liu He sign an initial trade deal later on Wednesday.
+The long-running U.S.-China trade dispute is expected to enter a new, quieter phase as U.S. President Donald Trump and Chinese Vice Premier Liu He are set to sign an initial trade deal later on Wednesday.

-Concerns regarding trade have probably moderated and investors are likely to be focused more on the impending U.S. presidential election, Fink said.
+“But I don’t believe trade will be as big of a headline in 2020 as it was in 2019,” he said.

-BlackRock, the world’s largest asset manager, beat analysts’ estimates for quarterly profit on Wednesday, and its overall assets under management to a record $7.43 trillion.
+BlackRock, the world’s largest asset manager, beat analysts’ estimates for quarterly profit on Wednesday and its overall assets under management rose to a record $7.43 trillion.

 Reporting by Saqib Iqbal Ahmed; Editing by Bernadette Baum